EU court tells Poland to pay $1.2M a day in judicial dispute

 The EU's executive commission had requested the penalty until the Polish government acts to improve the functioning of the Polish Supreme Court and suspends new laws deemed to undermine judicial independence.

-Poland’s deputy justice minister, Michal Wojcik, hinted that Poland may not respect the European court’s decision once again, arguing that it’s not a proper ruling and has "no legal basis” because the court allegedly acted outside its jurisdiction.
+Polish minister Michal Wojcik hinted that Poland may not respect the European court’s decision once again, arguing that it’s not a proper ruling and has "no legal basis” because the court allegedly acted outside its jurisdiction.

 Radoslaw Fogiel, a spokesman for Poland’s nationalist ruling party, brushed the penalties off, saying Poland’s contribution into the EU coffers is much larger than that.